Skip to main content

 Understand Endorphins

-You improve your mood, and when your body is telling your mind to feel good, then everything else really falls into place.
+You improve your mood, and when your body is telling your mind to feel good, then everything else falls into place.
 You need a steady supply of endorphins coursing through your bloodstream if you want to stay positive and focused.

 Depression isn't necessarily caused by low levels of endorphin production, but scientists know that exercise helps with depression because it increases endorphin production.